chef/chef-web-docs/chef_master/source/definitions.rst

 Definition vs. Resource
 =====================================================
-The following examples show:

-#.
-A definition
-#.
-The same definition rewritten as a custom resource
+We highly recommend migrating existing definitions to custom resources to unlock the full feature set of Chef Infra resources.
+The following example shows a definition and that same definition rewritten as a custom resources.
-#.
-The same definition, rewritten again to use a `common resource property </resource_common.html>`__

 As a Definition
 ----------------------------------------------------